aelzenaar/ncea-notes/unibooks.md

    Let me compare it directly with Rudin: Rudin is shorter, denser, and deeper; D&D is longer, friendlier, more detailed, and covers slightly less material.

-   One major complaint: there is no explicit construction of the real numbers.
+   One complaint: there is no explicit construction of the real numbers.
 (They try to explain a construction via decimal expansions in a very handwavy way; there is also almost an outline of a construction via Cauchy sequences in exercise 2.8.L; I know that Tao does this same construction in the same kind of detail as the rest of D&D, so it might be an idea to look there for this material.
 Or in Rudin, or Landau.)